-We first compared the simulated performance of the NV4x-like fragment pipeline to that of an SSR fragment pipeline architecture, whose fragment units are depicted in Fig. 3.
+4.1.1Target SSR architecture.
 The fragment units in our target SSR architecture are similar to those in the baseline architecture; however, we replace both the multipliers and adders in stages 1 and 2 with single-precision Flexible Arithmetic Units (FACs).
 An FAC can be very quickly reconfigured to perform either a multiplication or an addition and uses only slightly more gates than a multiplier.
-With current technology, these FACs can produce a result every cycle and can be reconfigured between cycles, assuming a 400 MHz clock and a two-stage pipeline [2].
+With current technology, these FACs can produce a result every cycle and can be reconfigured between cycles, assuming a 400 MHz clock and a two-stage pipeline (Vijay Kumar and Lach 2003).
 Finally, in the first set of FACs in our SSR architecture, we duplicate the accumulate data paths from the baseline architecture's ADD units.
 These data paths require a trivial amount of additional area overhead.

 In addition to supporting all the existing functionality of our baseline units, the modified SSR units provide new scheduling opportunities beyond those of the baseline.
-First, the baseline fragment pipe is only capable of performing a single full-precision 4-vector addition per pass in stage 2 [13], while the SSR pipeline is capable of performing three in one pass-one in stage 1 and two chained additions in stage 2 (see Fig. 4a).
+First, the baseline fragment pipe is only capable of performing a single full-precision 4-vector addition per pass in stage 2 (Seifert 2004), while the SSR pipeline is capable of performing three in one pass-one in stage 1 and two chained additions in stage 2 (see Fig. 5a).
 Moreover, there is more freedom to schedule dot product and multiply-accumulate operations, both of which are extremely common in fragment programs.
-For example, the SSR pipeline can execute a 32bit 3-channel dot product (DP3) and dependent scalar-vector multiplication e.g., the expression $(A \cdot B)C$ -in a single pass by computing the per-channel multiply of A and B in stage 1, accumulating the channel products to obtain $A \cdot B$ in the first set of FACs in stage 2, and performing a scalar-vector multiply in its second set of FACs (Fig. 4b).
-Extending this scheduling approach to coissue configurations is straightforward.
+For example, the SSR pipeline can execute a 32-bit 3-channel dot product (DP3) and dependent scalar-vector multiplication-e.g., the expression $(\vec{a} \cdot \vec{b})\vec{c}$ -in a single pass by computing the per-channel multiply of \vec{a} and \vec{b} in stage 1, accumulating the channel products to obtain $\vec{a} \cdot \vec{b}$ in the first set of FACs in stage 2, and performing a scalarvector multiply in its second set of FACs (Fig. 5b).
+Extending this scheduling approach to co-issue configurations is straightforward.

-(a) Single-pass configuration for (b) Single-pass configuration to multiple 4-vector additions.
-Compute $(A \cdot B)C$ .
+(a) Single-pass configuration for multi- (b) Single-pass configuration to comple 4-vector additions. $pute \ (\vec{a} \cdot \vec{b})\vec{c}.$

-Fig. 4.
-Two example configurations that provide additional scheduling opportunities for the SSR fragment pipeline
+Figure 5.
+Two example configurations that provide additional scheduling opportunities for the SSR fragment pipeline.